 1. Having a credit card ensures you have always money at your fingertips.
 You can avail the benefits of time to time discount offers on shopping even when you are short of cash in your savings bank account.

 2. Using a credit card for transactions results in reward points credited to your account.
 These are free incentives offered by the card issuing companies.
-You can use the reward points to redeem for free gifts or to make payment to your credit card bills.
+You can use the credit card reward programs to redeem these points for free gifts or to make payment to your credit card bills.

 3. Making payments on fuel stations with credit cards offers cash discounts by most of the credit card issuing companies.
 Discounts may not be much but whatever you get is good.
 At least you can use these discounts to pay toll charges on highways.